 Fall of Giants by Ken Follett

-Set in the background of the First World War, the Russian Revolution, this epic historical novel follows five inter-connected families- American, English, Welsh, German, and Russian.
+Set in the background of the First World War, the Russian Revolution, Fall of Giants is a historical novel follows five inter-connected families- American, English, Welsh, German, and Russian.
 A well-researched intriguing and complex family drama that you would definitely enjoy if you are in unforgettable World War II novels!

 The Island of Sea Women by Lisa See

-This New York Times bestseller is a heart-wrenching novel that tells the story of two girls on the Korean island of Jeju.
+The Island of Sea Women is a heart-wrenching novel that tells the story of two girls on the Korean island of Jeju.
 Mi-Ja and Young-sook develop a close friendship as they begin to work together with their village’s all-female diving collective.
 Span over many decades the novel takes us through the Japanese colonialism of the 1930s and 1940s, World War II, and the Korean War.
-A fascinating story of courageous women with an indomitable spirit!
+A fascinating story of courageous woman with an indomitable spirit!

 A Woman Is No Man by Etaf Rum

-This bestselling novel narrates the story of three generations of Palestinian-American women who have been unable to raise their voice in a Patriarchal Arab society.
+A Woman Is No Man narrates the story of three generations of Palestinian-American women who have been unable to raise their voices in a Patriarchal Arab society.
 Told in the past timeline by two narrators, we get to hear from eighteen-year-old Deya, her mother, and her grandmother.
-A compelling novel that will take you inside of conventional Arab culture and people.
+A compelling novel that will take you inside conventional Arab culture and people.

 The Moonflower Vine by Jetta Carleton.

-Set in rural Missouri, this family saga narrates the life of the Soames family.
+Set in rural Missouri , The Moonflower Vine is family saga that narrates the life of the Soames family.
 The book opens with The Soames family getting ready for the summer reunion; parents and four daughters.
 Later, we are taken to the life of each individual character and their life in vivid detail.
 A gripping novel that describes rural living.

 The Poisonwood Bible by Barbara Kingsolver

-This historical fiction portraits an evangelical Baptist family in 1959 Belgian Congo.
-The story is told from different perspectives of Nathan, his wife, and daughters.
-Throughout the story, we get to witness the lives of real people, culture, and what it likes to live in a society as missionaries.
+The Poisonwood Bible is a historical fiction that portrays an evangelical Baptist family in 1959 Belgian Congo.
+The story is told from different perspectives of Nathan, his wife, and his daughters.
+Throughout the story, we get to witness the lives of real people, cultures, and what it likes to live in a society as missionaries.
 A thought-provoking novel that can educate you on African culture, Christianity, and society in general.